buepro/typo3-pizpalue/Documentation/Administration/UpgradeBootstrap4.rst

 Review constants
 ================

-The following table lists all the bootstrap constants used by the distribution that might need to be reviewed.
+The following table lists all the bootstrap constants used by the extension that might need to be reviewed.
 Constants in italic changed name.

 Namespace